rolando-cadiz/ICS-313-Lojban-Java-Implementation/README.md

 A tiny interpreter for a Lojban-flavored predicate calculus.
 It tokenizes, validates, and evaluates a sequence of i-statements with a small set of built-ins, basic facts, variables, and lists.

+# Some features not implemented:
+### fatci doesn’t store facts
+- prints > fatci => true but does not add a fact.
+### cmavo rules not implemented
+- Only facts are supported (… lo steni as the third argument).
+- A non-empty third argument prints > cmavo (rules not implemented) => false.

 # How it works...
 ### User enters a Lojban program as one or more i-statements (possibly across multiple lines).